Boothferry Park: Records

 The highest attendance before the new stand was built was 40,179 in 1948 when Hull City played Middlesbrough in the FA Cup.
-In 1949 55,019 witnessed the visit of Manchester United when the height of the terracing was increased.
-The biggest Scoring Game came in a friendly Match in 1950.
-When Hull City played Nuneaton Borough the score ended 8–6 to Hull City with the score having been 0–1 to Nuneaton Borough at halftime.
+After the height of the terracing had been increased, 55,019 spectactors witnessed the visit of Manchester United in 1949.
+The highest scoring game came in a friendly match in 1950 when Hull City played Nuneaton Borough.
+The game ended 8–6 to the Tigers, who had been 1–0 down at half-time.

 Nicknames

 The stadium became affectionately known by supporters as "Fer Ark" in its later days, due to the lack of finances for maintenance which meant that only those letters were illuminated on the large "boothFERry pARK" signage.
 Before this it had been known as "Bothferry Park" when one of the illuminated "O"s fell off.

 It was also known simply as "BP".